Barry Soper: Bit rich for Sir Michael Cullen to call John Key a 'rich prick'

 Is there any wonder why at the end of interviews over his Tax Working Group's report he politely says it was his pleasure.

-Cullen's had his $1062, for a six hour day, contract extended until the end of June.
+Cullen's had his $1062 rate for a six-hour day contract extended until the end of June.

 His paymaster Grant Robertson says of course he'll rarely earn the daily rate, essentially because he won't be working that hard.